Designated Donations Program Guidelines 2

 (4) Submitting the final proposal

-Please submit the final version of your proposal, including the representative’s signature or seal imprint, to the Budget and Finance Division by the following deadlines by post.
+Please submit the final version of your proposal, including all necessary attachments and the representative’s signature or seal imprint, to the Budget and Finance Division by following deadlines via post or courier services.

 (5) Screening